HenryCai11/LLM-Self-Control/README.md

 ```
 #### Evaluation Protocals for Other Attributes

 We also use Prospective API for toxicity, and scripts from [cot-decoding](https://github.com/shirley-wu/cot_decoding) for GSM8K.
+For Prospective API, please configure the key to the environment variable `PERSPECTIVE_API_KEY`.

 #### ROC Curve for Suffix Scores